 The European Award for Choral Composers is the continuation of the “Golden Tuning Fork” Award, organised by AGEC over many years, and was first organised by the European Choral Association – Europa Cantat in 2011/2012 (see below).
 The aim of the award is to discover unknown or less known choral works from different European countries, already published and/or performed or written for the occasion, that are good and interesting and can be performed by a good average choir, not just by a top-level choir.

-The next edition of the European Award for Choral Composers will be organised in 2014, with the winning compositions being performed in the Festival EUROPA CANTAT XIX in 2015.
+The next edition of the European Award for Choral Composers, published in 2016, will be organised in 2017, with the winning compositions being performed in the Festival EUROPA CANTAT XIX in 2018.

-Choral compositions can only be nominated by a national or regional federation, member of ECA-EC who can submit up to 3 works in each category, composed by one or different composers within the past five years.
-Deadline for applications is May 31st 2014.
+Compositions can only be nominated by a national or regionalfederation, member of ECA-EC who can submit up to 3 works in eachcategory, composed by one or different composers within the past five years.

 European Award for Choral Composers 2012 - Results: